 The women I have worked with since 1970 have engaged with the work willingly and have enjoyed the experience of being naked, the experience of being seen naked and the experience of being photographed naked.
 In most cases they have actively collaborated in the development of the work.
 Without this engaged participation and collaboration the pictures thus far could not have been made.
 In turn my response to the women who have worked with me over the years is an enormous level of respect for the women who feel comfortable with themselves and having the strength to be seen for themselves.
 The crucial word here is engaged, without subject engagement there is nothing.

-It takes me ages to develop a feeling of ease with a new collaborator for the images to have engagement.
-I have never been at ease with people.
-I find portrait work with artists quite easy, but with normal people I go through Hell.
+It takes me a while to develop a feeling of ease with a new collaborator for the images to have engagement, In the beginning there is generally a feeling of awkwardity.
+I find portrait work with artists quite easy, but with normal people it is not so easy.

 This openness and trust needs to work both ways of course, so I always make time for talking over coffee well before working.
 This is not just idle chatter, we discuss the ideas for the work and look at sketches.
 But once we start work the session usually goes its own way and usually plans get abandoned during the generation of new ideas and images.
 At the peak of my work I feel the work forms itself and I am merely the amanuensis.

 Q - How does your work fit with current arts practice?

 In the Arts World view there seems to be a shift to neo-prudery in keeping with the world wide move to the political right and to Christofascist repression.
 It seems to me there is a conflation in the Western mind between the depiction of naked people and pornography; the regular blocking of relatively innocuous images on Facebook is an example of this.
 There is also the resurfacing of the Male Gaze argument.

 Workers using photographic media are the most criticized in regard to female depiction.
 Sculptors, painters and writers are given more tolerance and can almost do what they want.